IBM/wxflows/examples/tool-calling/watsonx/README.md

 ## Step 6: Run the Application

-Finally, start the application by runninåg:
+Finally, start the application by running:

 ```bash
 node index.js